"A Strong Beer a Day Keeps the Doctor Away" May Be the New Health Kick

 "You are getting a stronger beer that is very, very healthy," said Claassen.

 However, this research doesn't give a free pass to start guzzling strong beers.
-Claassen stressed the importance of drinking in moderation, and in fact of limiting the beer-guzzling to just one a day.
+Claassen stressed the importance of drinking in moderation and limiting consumption to just one a day.

 Probiotics are well known for being healthy for our gut.
 And this isn't the first time they've been celebrated for their presence in beer.

 In a previous study, National University of Singapore researchers created a specialty beer using a probiotic that can neutralize viruses and toxins, and help boost immune response.
 Of course, beyond beer, there already exist foods and drinks such as kimchi, yogurt, and kefir that are extremely healthy for our guts.
 However, for lactose-intolerant people, or those who simply don't enjoy fermented foods or drinks, this beer option could be a welcome addition to the healthy-gut drinks list.